Why extra virgin olive oil like Morocco Gold is the perfect accompaniment for a heart healthy salad.

 Keep that salad pristine by using a dressing with beneficial fats and tasty seasonings.
 You can turn an otherwise healthy salad into an inflammatory nightmare by drenching it a dressing made of cheap oils, preservatives, artificial flavours and colours.
 The best way to avoid ruining a great salad with a terrible dressing is to break your dependence on store-bought versions and instead take a few extra minutes to make your own dressing.
 Homemade olive oil dressing recipes are a cinch to make.

-Ingredients for Awesome Olive Oil Dressings
+Ingredients for The Healthiest Olive Oil Dressings

 There are countless flavour-packed dressings that you can make using just olive oil, vinegar, and spices.
 Just make sure you’ve got some of these items on hand: